aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-02-advent-of-code-day-02.md

 #### Explanation

-We do a couple things here:
+We do a couple of things here:

 First we pull in all the lines in the file, then parse them using our `PasswordEntry` grammar.
 See below for the explanation on the grammar.